Codecademy/docs/content/css/concepts/display/terms/clear/clear.md

 The following values can be be appplied:

-- `none`: The element is not moved down to clear past floating elements.
-Default.
+- `none`: The element is not moved down to clear past floating elements (the default).
 - `left`: The element is moved down to clear past *left* floated elements.
 - `right`: The element is moved down to clear past *right* floated elements.
 - `both`: The element is moved down to clear past both *left* and *right* floated elements.

 ## Example 1